stellaexp/full-stack-frameworks-project/README.md

 * Connection is secure symbol showing in url
 * Stripe payment should validate any card on typing in details
 * Stripe payment should submit
+* Verified this in Stripe Webhooks - should say 'succeeded'
 * Page should return to checkout success

 10. Checkout success